LenderPanel.com

 Ahli United Bank

-• I own a house in Timperley , with a Ahli United Bank mortgage with my former husband.
-Him and his new partner are going to buy me out.
-We had approval from Ahli United Bank to substitute my name with hers.
-The transfer of equity has to be completed by a conveyancing solicitor for Ahli United Bank (apparently).
-In order to save fees can I deal with the Land Registry formalities?
+• I jointly own a property in Miles Platting , with a Ahli United Bank loan with my ex partner.
+He and his fiance are going to buy me out.
+We had approval from Ahli United Bank to remove my name with hers.
+The transfer of equity has to be done by a conveyancer for Ahli United Bank (supposedly).
+Is it possible for us to deal with the Land Registry formalities?

 Please confirm whether you are receiving any payment as part of the Transfer or Equity and from whom and provide details of the amount?

-General Advice to read in supporting the above Ahli United Bank transfer of equity information :
+General Advice to read in further to the above Ahli United Bank transfer of equity Info :

 Tax and Legal

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Ahli United Bank conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such conditions are not complied with you may be in violation of the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+If your property is leasehold, provisions in the lease may require that you have a license to do so from the freeholder.
+If such conditions are not strictly observed you may be in violation of the lease.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance

-If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
+If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
 In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
-This is something that that your conveyancer will check with Ahli United Bank This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
+This is something that that your conveyancing solicitor will check with Ahli United Bank This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects lenders such as Ahli United Bank or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy is dependent on the market value of the property at the conclusion of the transfer of equity conveyancing.
+The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at finalisation of the transfer of equity conveyancing.

-Your property may be repossessed if you do not keep up repayments on your mortgage with Ahli United Bank.
+If you do not keep up the payments on your mortgage with Ahli United Bank your property may be repossessed.

 Preparing the Transfer of Equity with a Ahli United Bank Mortgage